spcourse/integrals/en/monte carlo/explanation/index.md

 ## Example

 It is known that the equation $$sin(x)$$ is enclosed on the domain $$0 < x < \pi$$ between 0 and 1.
-So we defined a box around the integral area and generated 2000 random points.
-Of which 63.15% (1263/2000) appeared to be within the integral area.
-The approximation that we've made of the integral using these 2000 is subsequently: 0.6315$$\pi \approx 1.984​$$.
+So, we defined a box around the integral area and generated 2000 random points, of which 63.15% (1263/2000) appeared to be within the integral area.
+The approximation that we've made of the integral using these 2000 points is subsequently: 0.6315$$\pi \approx 1.984​$$.
 When this method is implemented correctly, we can effortlessly generate 1 million points instead of 2000.

 ![](../../../assets/MonteCarloExample.png)